 At its heady, physical climax, there’s an inevitability that all must come crashing down, as it does for Shakespeare’s ‘star-cross’d lovers’.
 This is Prokofiev at his most expressive and powerful, an extraordinary portrayal of reckless passion and eternal love.

 Though not marred by such ‘violent ends’, Richard Meale’s Viridian is equally evocative.
 The Australian composer’s lush score glows with iridescent orchestral colours, a work exquisitely shaped, sonorous, verdant and sensual.

-Rachmaninov’s second piano concerto dances between light and shade, full of lyrical melodies and exhilarating crescendos.
+Rachmaninoff’s second piano concerto dances between light and shade, full of lyrical melodies and exhilarating crescendos.
 The composer began the work slowly in 1901, emerging from a deep depression after the disastrous premiere of his first symphony.
-This atmospheric concerto saved Rachmaninov’s career, appearing decades later in David Lean’s 1945 film Brief Encounter.
+This atmospheric concerto saved Rachmaninoff’s career, appearing decades later in David Lean’s 1945 film Brief Encounter.
 Perhaps its endurance lies in a kind of sehnsucht that speaks to the core of the human experience: an inconsolable longing, illuminated by a great hope.

 Image: Penny Bradfield

 We are working closely with all our concert venues to deliver COVID-safe concert experiences for musicians, staff and patrons.
 All concerts will be delivered in line with ACT Government restrictions, including requirements related to audience capacity, socially distanced seating and cleaning protocols.
 More information about safety measures and COVID-19 ticket exchange policy

 To book tickets to the Wednesday or Thursday performance of Llewellyn Two: Longing and Desire, follow the “Longing and Desire” links below.